KhronosGroup/Vulkan-Samples/samples/performance/multi_draw_indirect/multi_draw_indirect_tutorial.md

 -
 -->

-# GPU Rendering and Bindless Resources
+# GPU Rendering and Multi-Draw Indirect

 This sample demonstrates how to reduce CPU usage by offloading draw call generation and frustum culling to the GPU.